 What is the Casing of a Window?

 First, you may be wondering what a window casing is.
-Simply put, the casing of a window is the moulding that goes around the frame of your windows inside and outside of your house.
-Window casings are installed to keep your home sealed against the elements, pests, and extreme temperatures.
-There are several window casing styles that you can put around your window frames to match the aesthetic of your home and really give it that extra “pop.”
+It is the moulding that goes around the frame of your windows both inside and outside the home.
+Contractors install window casings to keep your home sealed against the elements, pests, and extreme temperatures or add aesthetic appeal.
+There are several window casing styles that you can put around your window frames to match the aesthetic of your home and give it that extra “pop.”

 A complete window casing encompasses the entirety of your window by surrounding all four sides with moulding.
 They can be as simple or complex as you like, making them more decorative or modern.
-Complete window casings can also be stacked in multiple layers to trim out the window both inside and outside of your house so that they match.
+Complete window casings can also be stacked in multiple layers to trim out the window both inside and outside your house to match.

-If you’re into a more simplistic, but still decorated look, choosing a traditional window casing style is probably more up your alley.
-Typically, traditional window casings can be found in older homes and lay flat against both the interior and exterior of the home.
-You’ll also mostly find them with simple stool and apron designs that complement the traditional style and also add a slight touch of flair to the look.
+Choosing a traditional window casing style is probably more up your alley if you’re into a more simplistic but still decorated look.
+Typically, conventional window casings can be found in older homes and lay flat against both the interior and exterior of the house.
+You’ll also mostly find them with simple stool and apron designs that complement the traditional style and add a slight flair to the look.

-While simple in style, modern window casing styles are designed to blend in with the surrounding architecture rather than standing out.
-With clean lines that often match the color of the material surrounding the window, modern window casings should not distract from the glass or view to the outdoors.
-You also will not see ornate or complex designs with any of these modern window casing looks.
+While simple in style, modern window casing styles tend to blend in with the surrounding architecture rather than stand out.
+With clean lines that often match the color of the window’s material, modern window casings should not distract from the glass or view of the outdoors.
+You will also not see ornate or complex designs with these stylish window casing looks.

-More practical than decorative, a low-profile casing is another window casing style that tends to lay flat against your home.
-If you don’t like the look of trim or want things to look more minimal, low-profile casings will offer great protection without distracting from your home’s aesthetics.
+More practical than decorative, a low-profile casing is another window casing style that lays flat against your home.
+If you don’t like the look of trim or want things to look more minimal, low-profile casings will offer excellent protection without distracting from your home’s aesthetics.
 Your windows will seamlessly blend into your home without any issue.

-While there are a lot more simplistic styles to window casings, as we just discussed, there are also more ornate designs as well.
-For anyone that loves the more layered or stacked look and enjoys more ornate details, high-profile casings are likely the choice for you.
-With endless options, these window frames can surround your entire window to bring a more luxurious look to your home.
+While there are many more simplistic styles to window casings, as we just discussed, there are also more ornate designs.
+For anyone who loves the more layered or stacked look and enjoys more ornate details, high-profile casings are likely the choice.
+These window frames can surround your entire window with endless decorative options to bring a more luxurious look to your home.

-Most of the time, making a choice about your window casing is going to depend on your preferred design aesthetic or what the decor is like in the rest of your home.
+Choosing your window casing will depend on your preferred design aesthetic or the decor in the rest of your home.
 Do you like the look of stained wooden trim, or maybe a specific paint color that makes your rooms pop?
 Regardless of your preference, The Moulding Company is here to help you with your choices.